themeblvd/tweeple/readme.txt

 = 0.2.0 =

-* Improved error handling when Authentication options are blank.
-* Fixed double success notice when saving Authentication settings the first time.
+* Improved saving and handling notices for Authentication settings page.

 = 0.1.0 =